NSHipster/articles/2018-07-16-bug-reporting.md

 (At the time of writing,
 new Radars have 8-digit IDs starting with 4.)

-> Radar.app uses the `rdar://` custom URL scheme.
+{% note do %}

-> If an Apple employee clicks a [rdar://xxxxxxxx](rdar://30000000) link
+Radar.app uses the `rdar://` custom URL scheme.
-> with an ID, it'll open directly to that Radar.
+If an Apple employee clicks a [rdar://xxxxxxxx](rdar://30000000) link with an ID, it'll open directly to that Radar.
-> Otherwise, clicking this link pops up a dialog box with the message
+Otherwise, clicking this link pops up a dialog box with the message "There is no application set to open the URL rdar://xxxxxxxx."

-> "There is no application set to open the URL rdar://xxxxxxxx."
+{% endnote %}

 ## Reporting Bugs as External Developers